shockdude/WiitarThing/README.md

 WiitarThing lets you use Wii Guitar Hero guitars (a.k.a.
 "Wiitars") and Wii Guitar Hero drums (a.k.a.
 "Wiidrums") **wirelessly** on Windows PCs with high performance (built with Clone Hero in mind).
 To use Wiitars or Wiidrums with a wired connection on your PC without a Wiimote or bluetooth, simply order the [Raphnet adapter](https://www.raphnet-tech.com/products/wusbmote_1player_adapter_v3/index.php) and plug it in to your PC.
 This software is not needed in that case.

-Built upon [WiinUSoft and WiinUPro's codebase](https://github.com/keypuncher/wiinupro), but not forked because the changes are too significant and messy.
+WiitarThing Built upon [WiinUSoft and WiinUPro's codebase](https://github.com/keypuncher/wiinupro), but not forked because the changes are too significant and messy.
+My fork is based on [the original WiitarThing fork](https://github.com/Meowmaritus/WiitarThing), with the ViGEm conversion code done by [MWisBest in their fork/issue](https://github.com/Meowmaritus/WiitarThing/issues/9).
+I've simply merged the code and built releases.
 All credit for connecting Wiimotes in general and most of the UI goes to Justin Keys.

 http://www.wiinupro.com/